ibm-cloud-docs/metrics-router/route.md

 * You can configure up to 8 locations for each rule.

-* You can configure up to 3 targets (`{"targets":[{"id":ID1},{"id":ID2},{"id":ID3}]`) for each rule.
+* You can configure up to 3 targets (`{ "targets": [{ "id": ID1 },{ "id": ID2 },{ "id": ID3 }] }`) for each rule.

 * Routes are processed independently.
 If you have multiple routes with rules that match the same metric data, that data will be sent to multiple targets.

-* Rules in 1 route definition are processed in order.
+* Rules in a single route definition are processed in order.
 The first matching rule (for example, `location`) that matches metrics data is used to process that data.
 When metrics are processed, they will not be processed by a subsequent rule within that route's definition.
-If you want to specify a default rule for all metrics that are not processed by other rules, you would specify the rule (`"locations" : ["*"]`) as the final rule in your `rules` definition for the `route`.

 * If metrics data doesn't match any rule and no default target is configured, the metrics are dropped and not routed to any target.